yuheiy-sandbox/ScrollTo.js/README.md

 Type: Function()
 A function to call once the animation is complete.

-This library corresponds to [an easing name of jQuery UI](https://jqueryui.com/easing/).
-When you designate that, so it's possible to use it.
+This library corresponds to [an easing name of jQuery UI](https://jqueryui.com/easing/).When you designate that, so it's possible to use it.